 It is best to remember that courtesy and respect must be shown on the temple grounds and it is best to ask permission before taking any pictures.

-Free maps and guide for your temple hopping: Macau Temple Map and Macau Temples
+Free maps and guides for your temple hopping: Macau Temple Map and Macau Temples.

 Macau may be known for its luxurious hotels and casinos but that doesn’t mean there aren’t budget accommodations you can choose from.